skolbin-ssi/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_06_lab_ak.md

 1. Close the currently running **Windows PowerShell** command prompt application.

-### Exercise 1: Creating an Azure Search service in the portal
+### Exercise 1: Creating an Azure Cognitive Search service in the portal

 #### Task 1: Open the Azure portal